 Here are details, by age, regarding motorists who suffered serious injuries in 2018:

 |Motorcyclists & Passengers Who Suffered Serious Injuries|

 |Age||# of Injuries||% of Drivers and Passengers Who Didn’t Wear a Helmet|

 Injuries by Day of Week and Time of Day

 Mondays through Fridays are more treacherous for motorcyclists than Saturdays and Sundays.
-According to findings from 2010-2017, 65% of motorcycle crashes occur on weekdays, with 35% of crashes occurring on the weekend.
-Yet, weekdays have a higher percentage of crashes that don’t cause injury, as well as crashes with less serious injuries.
+According to findings from 2010-2017, 65% of motorcycle accidents occur on weekdays, with 35% occurring on the weekend.
+Yet, weekdays have a higher percentage of crashes that don’t cause injury, as well as collisions with less serious injuries.
 74% of crashes that occurred during the daytime resulted in no or minor injuries.

-While a majority of crashes occur during daylight, there’s a higher percentage of fatal and suspected serious injury crashes.
+While a majority of motorcycle collision occur during daylight, there’s a higher percentage of fatal and suspected serious injury accidents.
 30% of crashes that occurred during nighttime resulted in fatal or serious injuries.

 Injuries by Location

 Serious and fatal motorcycle crashes are more likely to occur in rural locations rather than in urban areas.
-Between 2010 and 2017 in rural Texas, 8% of crashes were fatal and 28% of crashes were suspected to have resulted in serious injury, compared to urban areas where 4% of crashes were fatal and 19% of crashes were suspected to be serious.
+Between 2010 and 2017 in rural Texas, 8% of motorcycle crashes were fatal, and 28% of were suspected to have resulted in serious injury, compared to urban areas where 4% were fatal and 19% were suspected to be serious.